-- ❖ Personal Information: The study team at The University of Manchester will have access to your personal information and they will pseudonymise it as soon as possible.
-Your name and any other identifying information will be removed and replaced with a unique Study ID number.
+- ❖ Personal information: The study team at The University of Manchester will have access to your child's personal information and they will pseudonymise it as soon as possible.
+Your child's name and any other identifying information will be removed and replaced with a unique Study ID number.
 The research team will have access to the key that links this ID number to your personal information.
-With your consent, we would also like to retain your contact details for 5 years in order to provide you with a summary of the findings for this study and also to inform you about future studies that you may be interested in.
+With your consent, we would also like to retain your contact details for 5 years in order to provide you with a summary of the findings for this study and also to inform you about future studies that you and your child may be interested in.
 If you provide consent for this, your details will be safely stored on University of Manchester servers in a digital folder only accessible to the study team and used only for the purposes described above.
-If you do not wish to be contacted about the results of the current study or to hear about future research, your contact details will be deleted immediately upon completion of the study. - ❖ Consent Form: Your consent form will be retained for 2 years in a locked cabinet on University of Manchester premises for audit purposes. - ❖ Study Data: We will enter the health and developmental information we collect about you from your medical notes and your neuropsychological test scores into our secure REDCap research database, held at the University of Manchester.
-The information will be stored according to a Study ID number unique to you and not stored by your name or other identifiable information.
-The key linking you to your Study ID will only be accessible to core members of the research team.
+If you do not wish to be contacted about the results of the current study or to hear about future research, your contact details will be deleted immediately upon completion of the study. - ❖ Consent Form: The consent form you sign on your child's behalf will be retained for 2 years in a locked cabinet on UoM premises for audit purposes. - ❖ Study Data: We will enter the health and developmental information we collect about your child from their medical notes and their neuropsychological test scores into our secure REDCap research database, held at the University of Manchester.
+The information will be stored according to a Study ID number unique to your child and not stored by their name or other identifiable information.
+The key linking your child to their Study ID will only be accessible to core members of the research team.
 The key linking each participant to their unique Study ID will be destroyed at the end of the current study to fully anonymise the data. - ❖ Use of Zoom and/or Microsoft Teams: Remote neuropsychological assessments will be completed using these platforms.
 These assessments will not be recorded and so participant data will not leave the European Economic Area. - ❖ Data Archiving: At the end of the project, we will transfer the fully anonymised REDCap dataset to the University of Manchester's Research Data Storage service where it will be held for 10 years.
 We will not be depositing our research data into an open repository for permanent storage in order to protect the identities of our participants, who may be recognised from their clinical features.

-Will my participation in the study be confidential and my personal identifiable information be protected? (continued)
+Will my child's participation in the study be confidential and my child's personal identifiable information be protected? (continued)